0xTariq-dev/alx-backend/0x03-queuing_system_in_js/README.md

         ```

 + [x] [Node Redis client and basic operations](./1-redis_op.js)
-    + The file `1-redis_op.js` is a script that connects to the Redis server running on your machine and performs basic operations with the `redis` client.
+    + The file `1-redis_op.js` is a script that connects to the Redis server running and performs basic operations with the `redis` client.
     + The script adds two new functions to the `Redis` client:
         + `setNewSchool` that accepts two arguments `schoolName` and `value` and sets the value of the key `schoolName` to `value`.
         + `displaySchoolValue` that accepts one argument `schoolName` and returns the value of the key `schoolName`.